MIPT-ILab/mipt-mips/README.md

 ### C++ requirements

-MIPT-MIPS uses C++17 and Boost 1.55.
+MIPT-MIPS uses C++17 features and Boost 1.54.
 Thus, you have to use compilers of these versions or newer:
 * GCC 7
 * Clang 5.0
-* Apple LLVM 7.3.0 (uses -std=c++1z flag)
+* Apple LLVM 7.3.0
-* MS Visual Studio 2017 (Boost 1.65.1 is required)
+* MS Visual Studio 2017 (Boost 1.66 is required)

 Additionally, you have to use CMake 3.8 or higher.